grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

 You can either configure Grafana Alloy to write to Grafana Mimir or [configure Prometheus to write to Mimir](#configure-prometheus-to-write-to-grafana-mimir).
 Although you can configure both, you don't need to.

-Make a choice based on whether or not you already have Alloy set up:
+Make a choice based on whether you already have Alloy set up:

 - For an existing Alloy: